Skip to content

 Also known as the “City of a Thousand Windows,” Berat is a UNESCO World Heritage Site and one of the oldest continuously inhabited cities in the world.
 Its unique style of architecture and stunning mountainous setting make it a must-visit destination.

-Also, there is several unique things to do in Albania’s famous town.
+Also, there are several unique things to do in Albania’s famous towns.
 Explore the Old Town of Berat and stroll around its maze of narrow streets, stone houses, and historic buildings.
 It is a great place to wander and soak up the atmosphere.

 Walking along the Osum River that runs through Berat is a great way to see the city from a different perspective, and taking a stroll along its banks is even better.